jownew/pokecheck/README.md

 This application uses the [Pokémon GO API](https://pokemon-go-api.github.io/pokemon-go-api/) which provides:

-- Complete Pokédex data for all generations
+- Complete PokéCheck data for all generations
 - Pokémon stats, types, and moves
 - High-quality images and sprites
 - Evolution chain information